SSWConsulting/SSW.Rules.Content/rules/communicate-your-product-status/rule.md

 #### Operations - Issues Seen in Production

-* Outage Wednesday 10 April 2024 - Site taken offline for 20 minutes due to an incorrect database connection string being set during deployment tests
+* Outage Wednesday 10 April 2024 - Site taken offline for 2 hours due to a configuration error made when creating the new deployment pipeline
 * Performance - Requests to retrieve a learner's backlog are averaging 20 seconds
   * Recommendation - Upgrade Azure SQL Database Service and Compute Tier plan from "basic" to "standard"